-The creek is designed for the 100 year storm flow plus the peak flow from the new wastewater treatment plant, with a safety factor of an additional 100 percent to accommodate siltation events.
+The creek is designed for the 100-year storm flow plus the peak flow from the new wastewater treatment plant, with a safety factor of an additional 100 percent to accommodate siltation events.
 The 100-year storm produces a water flow between 450 to 700 cubic feet per second.
 The peak flow of the wastewater treatment plant is 30 cubic feet per second.
 The channel capacity is roughly 1,500 cubic feet per second.
+Each reach of the stream is designed to be responsive to its grade, substrate and surroundings.
+The stream depth, bankfull width, and cross-section configuration will vary depending on these conditions.